Bradley-svg/GB-Heat-Pump-App-V1/docs/device-ingest-api.md

 ## Rate Limiting

-- Telemetry and heartbeat endpoints share a per-device rate counter.
+- Telemetry and heartbeat endpoints share a per-device success counter.
 The default ceiling is **120 requests per minute** per route (`INGEST_RATE_LIMIT_PER_MIN`).
-- When the limit is exceeded the backend returns `429 Rate limit exceeded`.
+- Repeated authentication/validation failures now trip a separate guardrail controlled by `INGEST_FAILURE_LIMIT_PER_MIN` (default **60**).
+The Worker blocks further requests with `429` until the failure rate falls below the threshold.
+- All throttles are enforced before device-lookup work is done; firmware should back off after any `429 Rate limit exceeded` response (see below).

 ## Response Codes